omarbelkady/VueJS/LifecycleHooks/vuejsproj/README.md

 ```

 #### Lifecycle Hooks in chronological order
+- beforeCreate:  called before the app is created
-- created: good place to go and fetch some data.
+- created: good place to go and fetch some data and called After the app has been created
+- beforeMount: called before the app is mounted on the DOM
-- mounted: good place to manipulate the dom once it(component) has been mounted
+- mounted: good place to manipulate the dom once it(component) has been mounted aka this is called after the app is mounted to the DOM
 - beforeUpdate: this hook runs whenever we make change to our data and before the component rerenders with the new data to the DOM
 - updated: this hook run when a component's data is changed and causes the component to rerender with the new data to the DOM
 - beforeDestroyed: this hook runs before a component is destroyed